 If updating drivers fails to solve your FIFA 19 crashing issue, there might be some configuration problems.
 You can go on and try the next fix.

-Fix 5 Roll back to DirectX11
+Fix 5 Rollback to DirectX11

 DX11 or DX12?
 What’s the difference?
 You may wonder.
-Actually there is no visual difference, but using DX12 helps to improve the performance by 10-20 fps.
+There is no visual difference, but using DX12 helps to improve the performance by 10-20 fps.
 However, FIFA 19 might crash randomly when in DX12.
 To save your FIFA 19 from crashing, you can roll back to DX11 in your game settings.

 Your FIFA 19 should be working properly again now.
 If not, you can try the next fix.